johanley/postscript-notes/README.md

 2. The string will be tokenized by the PostScript interpreter, and treated as input (that is, like ordinary code).

 3. The array `[3 2 add]` will contain `[5]`.
 The elements of the array literal are executed.

+If an object is executable, executing the object depends on its type:
+* for a number: pushes a copy of the number onto the operand stack
+* for a name: look up the name in a dictionary, fetch the related value, and execute it
+* for an operator: do a built-in action (add numbers, paint characters, etc.)